jwoolnt/advent-of-code-2023/README.md

 # advent-of-code

-This repository houses all of my solutions for the yearly Advent of Code (it's only 2023 right now, but I plan to do some of the other ones soon)!
+This repository houses all of my solutions for the annual Advent of Code (it's only 2023 right now, but I plan to do some of the other ones soon)!

 ## What is Advent of Code?